arobillard/georgian-politics/_events/pasture-tunnels.md

 ### Aghara
 The Aghara is currently preparing for their attack on King George's birthday celebration.

+### CoB
+The CoB is continuing to gather more information and trying to locate the Aghara and any hideouts they have.
+If the PCs inform them of the location of the Aghara Pastures safehouse, the Scarecrow will rush off to it with a contingent of agents as soon as possible to gather more information and insure it is shut down.

+If the PCs bring the information of the Pastures hideout to them first, they will extend the offer to join the CoB officially.

+### Guards
+Have spent more time interrogating the prisoners from the Propova meeting.
+Have gained very little information beyond the fact that The Bloody Dagger keeps coming up.
+They plan on raiding the bar.

+The runners have returned with a [list of names](../runner-info.txt) of people who missed their shifts in the Pastures.
+They can send out guards to investigate or can hand it off to PCs.

 ## Outline
 ### Farm Runners Check-In
 - The runners you sent on Initum return on Inter (4th day) with varying degrees of information.